johnroutledge/milestone-project-2/README.md

 ## Features

 **Implemented**
+* Classic game play sound effects to maintain a retro feel and also give extra user feedback
-* The blah blah blah
+* Blah blah blah

 **Future Features to Implement**
 * Have extra leaderboards which save scores permanently.
 There could be one for the user's all-time best score, and another for all users globally.